kircova/Hardware-Languages-Verilog/ReadMe.md

 Hardware Languages Lab assignments.
 Each project focuses on different aspects of Verilog language and hardware design.
+Descriptions for assignments are located under the pdf files of the their respected folder, can be also viewed in Read.me files.